vectorgrp/sil-kit/docs/api/flexray.rst

         oldPoc = poc
     });

-The handler will be invoked whenever the controller's PocStatus is updated.
+The handler will be invoked whenever the controller's FlexrayPocStatusEvent is updated.

 Message Tracing
 ~~~~~~~~~~~~~~~

 .. admonition:: Note